Salesforce Governor Limits Guide & Interview Questions — SFX Support

 2. Types of Governor Limits

 Salesforce imposes various types of governor limits, each targeting different aspects of code execution and resource consumption.
-It's important to be aware of the most common ones:
+Here are the most common ones:

-These limits apply to a single Apex transaction.
-A transaction starts when a trigger fires, an anonymous block executes, a web service call is made, etc., and ends when all associated DML, SOQL, and other operations are complete.
+These limits apply to a single Apex transaction — from when a trigger fires or an anonymous block executes, until all associated DML, SOQL, and other operations complete.

 - SOQL Queries: